Five Discourses of Matthew: The fourth discourse

 The fourth discourse in Matthew 18 is often called the Discourse on the Church.
 It includes the parables of The Lost Sheep and The Unforgiving Servant which also refer to the Kingdom of Heaven.
 The general theme of the discourse is the anticipation of a future community of followers, and the role of his apostles in leading it.
-Addressing his apostles in 18:18, Jesus states: "what things soever ye shall bind on earth shall be bound in heaven; and what things soever ye shall loose on earth shall be loosed in heaven", see also Binding and loosing.
+Addressing his apostles in 18:18, Jesus states: "what things soever ye shall bind on earth shall be bound in heaven; and what things soever ye shall loose on earth shall be loosed in heaven".
 This power is first given to Peter in chapter 16 after Peter confesses that Jesus is the "son of the living God".
 In addition to the powers of binding and loosing, Peter is given the keys to the kingdom of heaven, and is sometimes considered the "rock" on which Christ built his Church.
 The discourse emphasizes the importance of humility and self-sacrifice as the high virtues within the anticipated community.
 It teaches that in the Kingdom of God, it is childlike humility that matters, not social prominence and clout.